William Glover

 E622

-William Glover is the Co-Director of the NYU-ECNU Center for Computational Chemistry, a Graduate Coordinator of Chemistry, and an Associate Professor of Chemistry at NYU Shanghai.
+William Glover is the Co-Director of the NYU-ECNU Center for Computational Chemistry, Graduate Coordinator of Chemistry, and an Associate Professor of Chemistry at NYU Shanghai.
 Additionally, he serves as a Global Network Associate Professor in the Department of Chemistry at NYU.
+He completed an MChem at Oxford University and received a PhD from the University of California, Los Angeles, followed by holding postdoctoral positions at UCLA and Stanford University.

 Select Publications